binpash/pash/docs/tutorial.md

 Note that most stages in the pipeline are repeated twice and proceed in parallel (i.e., using `&`).
 This completes the "quick-check".

-## Video Tutorial

-To help getting started with the artifact, we recorded a 20-minute tutorial video, found in `artifact-video.mp4`, that explains and demonstrates PaSh's main claims and functionality.

-## Claims

-Our paper claims the following contributions:
-* [Annotations](#claim-1-parallelizability-study--annotation-language): A study of the parallelizability of shell commands, and a lightweight annotation language for commands that are executable in a data-parallel manner.
-* [Compiler](#claim-2-a-dataflow-based-parallelizing-compiler): A dataflow model and associated transformations that expose data parallelism while preserving the semantics of the sequential program.
-* [Runtime](#claim-3-runtime-primitives): A set of runtime components, addressing the correctness and performance challenges arising during the execution of parallel shell scripts.

-In the text below (but also more generally, in our discussions) we call first contribution "Annotations", the second contribution "Compiler", and the third contribution "Runtime".

-## Claim 1: Parallelizability Study & Annotation Language
+## Parallelizability Study & Annotation Language

-The first claim is broken down into two parts.
-The first part is a parallelizability study of commands in POSIX and GNU Coreutils, and the second part is an annotation language for describing the parallelizability properties of individual commands.
+PaSh includes (i) a parallelizability study of commands in POSIX and GNU Coreutils, and (ii) an annotation language for describing the parallelizability properties of individual commands.
 The parallelizability study informed the design of the annotation language, which was in turn used to capture the key parallelizability characteristics in many of these commands.

 #### Parallelizability Study of Commands in GNU & POSIX